trngbich/MetaanalysisBiasET/README.md

-# MetaanalysisBiasET

-This repository provides jupyter notebooks with analyses for paper "A meta-analysis of relative bias in remote-sensing-based evapotranspiration estimates" (in preparation).
+This repository provides dataset and jupyter notebooks with analyses for paper "A meta-analysis of relative bias in remote-sensing-based evapotranspiration estimates" (in preparation).